 The U.S. Department of Education released three new sets of guidance today to assist the public in understanding how the Department interprets and enforces federal civil rights laws protecting the rights of students with disabilities.
 These guidance documents clarify the rights of students with disabilities and the responsibilities of educational institutions in ensuring that all students have the opportunity to learn.

-The three new sets of documents include Parent and Educator Resource Guide to Section 504 in Public Elementary and Secondary Schools by OCR, and Dear Colleague letter (DCL) and question and answer document on the use of restraint and seclusion in public schools and when such seclusion or restraion may violate §504 and the ADA; and jointly-issued Dear Colleague Letter and question and answer documents will help update educators, parents, students, and other stakeholders to better understand the rights of students with disabilities in public charter schools under Section 504 and IDEA (issued by both OCR and OSERS).
+The three new sets of documents include Parent and Educator Resource Guide to Section 504 in Public Elementary and Secondary Schools by OCR, and a Dear Colleague letter (DCL) and question and answer document on the use of restraint and seclusion in public schools and when such seclusion or restraion may violate §504 and the ADA; and jointly-issued Dear Colleague Letter and question and answer documents will help update educators, parents, students, and other stakeholders to better understand the rights of students with disabilities in public charter schools under Section 504 and IDEA (issued by both OCR and OSERS).

 The Parent and Educator Resource Guide to Section 504 in Public Elementary and Secondary Schools, issued by the Department’s Office for Civil Rights (OCR), provides a broad overview of Section 504 of the Rehabilitation Act of 1973 (Section 504).
 The guidance describes school districts’ nondiscrimination responsibilities, including obligations to provide educational services to students with disabilities, and outlines the steps parents can take to ensure that their children secure all of the services they are entitled to receive.